 Source port This field allows specifying the port used by the source host, if it has a particular value.
 By default, the "Stateful" module memorizes the source port used and only this port will then be allowed for return packets.
-Objects can be created or modified directly from this field by clicking on Via Any: This option implies that none of the following services will be used - the connection will not go through the HTTP proxy, will not be redirected to the authentication page and will not go through an IPSec VPN tunnel.
-Explicit HTTP proxy.
-Traffic originates from the HTTP proxy.
+Objects can be created or modified directly from this field by clicking on Via Any: This option implies that none of the following services will be used - the connection will not go through the HTTP proxy, will not be redirected to the authentication page and will not go through an IPsec VPN tunnel.
 Explicit HTTP proxy: Traffic originates from the HTTP proxy.
 SSL proxy: Traffic originates from the SSL proxy.
-IPSec VPN tunnel: Traffic comes from an IPsec VPN tunnel.
-SSL VPN tunnel: Traffic comes from an SSL VPN tunnel.
+IPsec VPN tunnel: Traffic comes from an IPsec VPN tunnel. • SSL VPN tunnel: Traffic comes from an SSL VPN tunnel.
 Source DSCP This field makes it possible to filter by the value of the DSCP field of the packet received.